 If your work is submitted and it is discovered that you have broken the regulations, one of the following penalties will be applied:

 * the piece of work will be awarded zero marks;

-* you will be disqualified from that unit for that examination series;
+* you will be disqualified from that unit for the examination series in question;

 * you will be disqualified from the whole subject for that examination series;